SiameseNorm: Breaking the Barrier to Reconciling Pre/Post-Norm: Related Work

-\paragraph{Micro-Architectural Designs} Complementary to macro-topological changes, substantial progress has been made in optimizing the internal sub-layers of the Transformer.
+\paragraph{Micro-Architectural Designs}Complementary to macro-topological changes, substantial progress has been made in optimizing the internal sub-layers of the Transformer.
 In the Feed-Forward Network (FFN), activation functions have evolved from GeLU~\citep{gelu} to GLU variants, particularly SwiGLU~\citep{swiglu}, which have become the default in modern LLMs for their superior performance.
+Sparsely activated MoE layers~\citep{gshard,switchtransformer,glam,mixtral} further scale FFNs by routing each token to a small subset of expert networks, increasing capacity with limited extra computation.
 Regarding attention mechanisms, Rotary Positional Embeddings (RoPE)~\citep{rope} have largely replaced absolute embeddings to enhance length extrapolation, while Grouped-Query Attention (GQA)~\citep{gqa} is widely adopted to optimize memory bandwidth during inference.
 Furthermore, to address the quadratic complexity of standard self-attention, sparse attention mechanisms~\citep{sparseattn,longformer,reformer,nsa} reduce computation by pruning the attention graph, while linear attention paradigms~\citep{linear_attn,performer,mamba,flatten,agent_attention,kimilinear,minimaxm1} achieve linear scaling with respect to sequence length.

 \paragraph{Depth Pathologies in Pre-Norm Transformers} While Pre-Norm has become the de facto standard for its optimization robustness \citep{gpt3,llama,vit,OnLayerNormalization}, recent work suggests that very deep Pre-Norm Transformers can exhibit degraded depth utilization\citep{unreasonableineffectivenessdeeperlayers}.
 A critical limitation of Pre-Norm identified in recent literature is that the unnormalized residual stream can increase in magnitude with depth, creating a scale mismatch between the main path and normalized inputs to residual branches \citep{LNS,peri-ln}.